Diego Buonanotte: AEK Athens

 In August 2015, Buonanotte signed a two-year contract with AEK Athens.

 On the third matchday of the 2015–16 season he scored twice in a 3–1 home win against PAS Giannina.
 On 22 November 2015, he scored his fifth league goal helping AEK Athens win against Panthrakikos.
 On 2 December 2015, he scored two goals in his first appearance in the Greek Cup in a 6–0 home win against Panelefsiniakos.
 On 17 December, he again scored a brace in a 5–0 away win against AEL in the cup.
 He finished the year with 11 goals in 35 appearances in all competitions.

 Universidad Católica

 On 19 July 2016, Buonanotte signed for Universidad Católica.
 There, he won the 2016 Apertura, scoring 8 goals in 13 matches.
 Also winning the 2016 Clausura, and most recently 2018-2019 Chilean Primera Division.

 Sporting Cristal

-In 5 July 2022, Buonanotte joined Peruvian side Sporting Cristal until December 2023.
+On 5 July 2022, Buonanotte joined Peruvian side Sporting Cristal until December 2023.

+Return to Chile

+In 2023, Buonanotte returned to Chile by signing with Unión La Calera.
+The next season, he switched to O'Higgins.

+In 2025, Buonanotte joined Deportes Temuco in the second level.